 There are two tax codes.
 One for the informed, and one for the ill-informed.

 Every investment has risks.
 Risk is not something that can be eliminated.

 Investing isn't about predicting winners and losers.
 It's about adapting quickly to the inevitable change in the market cycle.

 Volatility is now the norm.
 But that doesn't mean investor panic and knee-jerk reactions just come with the territory.
 They might for some.
 But you should find an advisor who thinks differently.

 Understanding this can make a significant impact on how you and your advisor make decisions.

 The mighty Dow Jones is only 30 industrials companies.
-Five companies—IBM, Caterpillar, Chevron, McDonalds, 3M and Exxon—make up more than 40 percent of the famed index.
+Five companies—IBM, Caterpillar, Chevron, McDonalds, 3M and Exxon Mobil—make up approximately 40 percent of the famed index.